Arjan Singh: Indo-Pakistani War of 1965

-Diplomatic and Political career
+Diplomatic and political career

 In 1971, after his retirement, Singh was appointed India's Ambassador to Switzerland, the Holy See and Liechtenstein.
 He presented his credentials to the President of the Swiss Confederation, Rudolf Gnägi on 2 April 1971.

-After a three year stint at Bern, Singh then took over as the High Commissioner of India to Kenya in 1974.
+After a three-year stint at Bern, Singh then took over as the High Commissioner of India to Kenya in 1974.
 Singh spent three years heading the High Commission of India at Nairobi, till 1977.
 Subsequently, he served as a member of the National Commission for Minorities from 1978 to 1981.

-Singh also served as the Chairman of the Indian Institute of Technology Delhi from 1980 to 1983 and was a Director of the Grindlays Bank from 1981 to 1988.
+Singh also served as the chairman of the Indian Institute of Technology Delhi from 1980 to 1983 and was a director of the Grindlays Bank from 1981 to 1988.

-On 12 December 1989, Singh was appointed Lieutenant Governor of Delhi by the President of India.
+On 12 December 1989, Singh was appointed Lieutenant Governor of Delhi by the president of India.
 He served in the position for a year, till December 1990.

 Promotion to Marshal of the Indian Air Force

+Pushpindar Singh Chopra (a well-known aviator) and Tarlochan Singh (of the National Commission for Minorities) had requested the Indian Government that due to his distinguished service, the honor of being the first (and only) Air Marshal should have been conferred on Arjan Singh.

 On 25 January 2002, the Government of India announced that the rank of Marshal of the Indian Air Force was to be conferred on Air Chief Marshal Arjan Singh, DFC, with effect from 26 January 2002, in recognition of the most valuable services to the Air Force and the Nation.
 The rank is the highest in the Indian Air Force.
 It is equivalent to Field Marshal and is held for life.
 The President of India, K. R. Narayanan conferred the Five-star rank on Marshal of the Indian Air Force Arjan Singh and handed the Marshal's baton in a ceremony at the Rashtrapati Bhavan on 23 April 2002.